PLCnext/CoffeeMachineDemo/README.md

 Here you will first get general information about using Docker on PLCnext Control.

-An example is given to you in relation to Node-RED, which was installed on the PLC as a Docker container.
+An example is given to you in relation to Node-RED, which was installed on the PLC as a container-based app.

 ![Alt-Text](images/docker.PNG)

-You can view a Node-RED sample application by clicking on the button "Node-RED".
+You can see a Node-RED sample application by clicking on the button "Node-RED".
 Node-RED is used in the project to receive OPC UA events (alarms).
 A part of the shown Node-RED flow realizes an OPC UA client.
 The received alarm messages are listed in the dashboard in tabular form.
 To try this out, it is a good idea to first open the Node-RED Flow to see if the client is connected.
 You should see a green icon under the "OPC UA Client" node together with the text "keepalive" - as shown in the screenshot in the visualization.
 Then open the dashboard view via "Alarms in Dashboard".
 The table will be empty at this point.